markusmoenig/Eldiron/docs/docs/creator/tools/sector.md

 The **Sector / Face Tool** (keyboard shortcut **'E'**) selects and edits sectors in 2D views and direct geometry faces in 3D views.

 In 2D, it is specifically designed for working with **sectors only**.
-Unlike the **Linedef Tool**, it does not include a creation mode, as sectors are automatically formed when a closed shape is created.
+Unlike the **Linedef / Edge Tool**, it does not include a creation mode, as sectors are automatically formed when a closed shape is created.

 In 3D, it selects faces on direct geometry objects.